NotThatRqd/SheepMage/README.md

 # SheepMage

 SheepMage is a Minecraft Spigot plugin that adds the "SheepWand".
 Use /sheepwand [player] (*/sw*) to get a SheepWand.
+Use /reloadsheepmage to reload the config.yml
-In order to use SheepMage you must have [Vault](https://www.spigotmc.org/resources/vault.34315/) and an economy plugin on the server.
+In order to use SheepMage you must have [Vault](https://www.spigotmc.org/resources/vault.34315/) and an economy plugin on your server.
 The only tested version of Minecraft for SheepMage is 1.19.2

 # Contributing